Thesalmar/thesalmar/README.md

 Now, I am more focus on working with other subjects such as Systems & Networks, although my work is done on UI Friendly cloud apps.

 My favorite distro on Linux is [Debian](https://www.debian.org) and you can find my [dotfiles repository](https://github.com/Thesalmar/t_dotfiles) here.
-I don't go on github often because I don't code that much now compared to 2-3 years ago.
+I don't go on github often because I don't code that much now compared to a few years ago.
 However, if I can learn to create a Pizza ordering script with Ruby, that would be great :)

 ☁️
 ---